LukeMathWalker/pavex/docs/guide/dependency_injection/cookbook.md

 A generic parameter is **input-driven** if it isn't output-driven, i.e. it doesn't appear in the output type of a constructor.

+--8<-- "doc_examples/guide/dependency_injection/cookbook/project-input_def.snap"

 If all generic parameters are input-driven, you need to explicitly specify the concrete type for each generic parameter when registering the constructor.

+--8<-- "doc_examples/guide/dependency_injection/cookbook/project-input_registration.snap"

 ### Mixed generics

-If a constructor has both input-driven and output-driven generic parameters, you need to explicitly specify the concrete type for each generic parameter when registering the constructor, even if it's output-driven.
+If a constructor has both input-driven and output-driven generic parameters, you need to explicitly specify the concrete type for all generic parameters when registering the constructor.

 [f!]: ../../api_reference/pavex/macro.f!.html